polyfony-inc/polyfony/README.md

 ### Uploader

-`Uploader` will generate a unique name for your file if only provide a destination folder.
+`Uploader` will generate a unique name for your file if you only provided a destination folder.
-You can get the generated name this the `info()` method
+You can get the generated name using the `name()` method, `info()` will also give you lots of informations about your uploaded file, including its size, mimetype, etc.

 ```php
 $uploader = new Uploader();